Skip to content

 What Is a CMDB (Configuration Management Database)?

-Learn what a CMDB is, what configuration items it stores, and when a small IT team needs one instead of a simple asset register or a spreadsheet.
+Learn what a CMDB is, what configuration items it stores, what one looks like, and when a small IT team needs one instead of a simple asset register.

 AMPthilly Updated